Yvette Clarke: Environmental policy

 Clarke has supported efforts to combat climate change and limit fossil fuel consumption.
 She has generally opposed legislation that gives priority to economic over conservation interests, such as the Stop the War on Coal Act of 2012 and the Conservation and Economic Growth Act of 2012.
 She has supported legislation that increases conservation efforts and regulation of the energy industry, such as the Offshore Drilling Regulations and Other Energy Law Amendments Act of 2010.
 In 2011 Clarke received 100% ratings from Environment America, the League of Conservation Voters, and the Sierra Club, the latter on her clean water positions, while she received a 14% rating over the period 2008–2011 from the Global Exchange for her loyalty to the finance, insurance, and real estate lobbies.
 She was strongly critical of the Trump administration's decision to withdraw from the Paris Agreement.

 Immigration

 Clarke has called for immigration reform that would create a path to citizenship for undocumented immigrants living in the United States and direct resources away from enforcement.
 In 2010, she voted for the DREAM Act, which passed the House but was blocked in the Senate.
 Clarke has voted against legislative proposals to constrain immigration.
 She praised the Obama administration's DACA program and condemned the Trump administration's termination of the program, calling it "cruel and vindictive".
 She has also called for extending the Temporary Protected Status granted to Haitian immigrants seeking refuge after the 2010 earthquake in Haiti, and for the abolition of ICE.
+In January 2026, Clarke and Delia Ramirez introduced the Melt ICE Act, which would end funding to DHS to detain or monitor immigrants.